ninabarzh/broomstick/content/posts/futures-of-ai.md

 description: "From utopian harmony to chaotic adaptation and full-blown displacement, exploring plausible futures for AI and the cross-cutting forces shaping them."
 date: 2025-07-21T08:00:00.000Z
 draft: false
-tags: ["AI futures", "governance", "automation", "labour", "democracy", "public agency", "scenarios", "scenario-planning", "best case", "worst case", "likely case"]
+tags: ["AI", "governance", "automation", "labour", "democracy", "public agency", "scenarios", "scenario-planning", "best case", "worst case", "likely case"]
 ---

 As AI systems gallop into the mainstream, humanity is left staggering somewhere behind, still deciding whether it is